KonstantinZemskii/KonstantinZemskii/README.md

 ### While working on the project, I completed:
 ### 1. The results of the experiment were analyzed and conclusions were drawn whether
 ###    it is worth launching a new payment mechanism for all users.
-### 2. Using Python, I made a database query in ClickHouse, found diligent students
+### 2. Using Python, I made a SQL query in ClickHouse, found diligent students
 ###    and calculated metrics (CR, ARPU, ARPAU).
 ### 3. Implemented a function that will automatically load information from an additional file
 ###    and build graphs.